AUTHORITYTRUST

 Why is Navy used in corporate branding?

 Navy Blue represents authority, trust, and professionalism.
-As a darker iteration of blue, it conveys the stability of a corporate giant while remaining more approachable than black.
-It's the go-to choice for financial institutions, legal firms, and luxury lifestyle brands that need to project credibility.
+As a darker shade of blue, it feels more stable than lighter blues and more approachable than black.
+Banks, law firms, and luxury brands often pick navy when they need to look credible.

 Is Navy a good background color?

-Yes, Navy serves as an excellent "neutral" for dark themes.
-It provides enough depth to act as a background while allowing primary colors like Gold or Mint to pop.
-Its high contrast ratio makes it a champion for accessibility and professional typography, especially when paired with white text.
+Yes, navy works well as a dark theme "neutral."
+It has enough depth to serve as a background while letting colors like Gold or Mint stand out.
+The contrast ratio is strong for accessibility and typography, especially with white text.

 Create Authoritative Navy Designs